ETIAS vs. Schengen Visa: Your Essential Guide to European Travel

 Planning a trip to Europe just got a bit more interesting.
 But before you pack your bags, you need to know about two key travel requirements — ETIAS and the Schengen visa.

 These systems shape how non-European Union (EU) citizens enter and explore the continent.
-By learning about ETIAS and the Schengen Visa, you’ll be able to plan your trip with confidence, knowing you’ve got all your bases covered.
+By learning about the ETIAS and the Schengen Visa, you’ll be able to plan your trip with confidence, knowing you’ve got all your bases covered.

 Image courtesy of Ilias Papastamatiou via Wikimedia Commons